New corporate climate change disclosures proposed by SEC

 “This is a huge step forward to protect our economy and boost transparency for investors and the public,” White House national climate adviser Gina McCarthy tweeted as the SEC acted.

-The premier business lobby, the U.S. Chamber of Commerce, and the American Petroleum Institute, the oil industry’s top trade group, maintain that the SEC is reaching beyond its authority with the mandatory reporting rules, which would impose substantial costs on businesses.
+The premier business lobby, the U.S. Chamber of Commerce, and the American Petroleum Institute, the oil industry’s top trade group, expressed objections in letters to the SEC last year.

-Tom Quaadman, an executive vice president at the Chamber, cited Supreme Court rulings that found any required disclosures under securities law must be of significant importance to investors decisions.
+Frank Macchiarola, senior vice president of policy, economics and regulatory affairs at API, said Monday the group is concerned that the SEC’s proposal could require disclosure of information that isn’t significant for investors’ decisions, “and create confusion for investors and capital markets.”

-“We will advocate against provisions of this proposal that deviate from that standard or are unnecessarily broad,” he said in a prepared statement Monday.
+“As the (SEC) pursues a final rule, we encourage them to collaborate with our industry and build on private-sector efforts that are already underway to improve consistency and comparability of climate-related reporting,” Macchiarola said in a statement.

 The threat that opponents could take the SEC to court over the regulations has loomed.